pedronachtigall/ToxCodAn/README.md

 Frequently Asked Questions (FAQ)
 ================================

-**[Q1]** What Operation System (OS) do I need to use Venomancer?
+**[Q1]** What Operation System (OS) do I need to use ToxCodAn?
-  - We tested Venomancer in Linux Ubuntu 16 and 18, and macOS Mojave and Catalina.
-However, we believe that Venomancer should work on any UNIX OS able to have all dependencies of Venomancer.
+  - We tested ToxCodAn in Linux Ubuntu 16 and 18, and macOS Mojave and Catalina.
+However, we believe that ToxCodAn should work on any UNIX OS able to have all dependencies of ToxCodAn installed.

-**[Q2]** How long will take to Venomancer finish the analysis?
+**[Q2]** How long will take to ToxCodAn finish the analysis?
-  - We tested Venomancer using a personal computer (6-Core i7 with 16Gb memory) and 6 threads (```-c 6```), it took only 55 minutes to finish the analysis by using a de novo dataset with 146,077 sequences.
+  - We tested ToxCodAn using a personal computer (6-Core i7 with 16Gb memory) and 6 threads (```-c 6```), it took only 55 minutes to finish the analysis by using a *de novo* dataset with 146,077 sequences.
 If the user has more threads available for use, the running time will decrease.

-**[Q3]** Is Venomancer only available for snake species? :snake:
+**[Q3]** Is ToxCodAn only available for snake species? :snake:
   - Unfortunately, we only acquired sufficient trainning data for snake toxins.
 But we are working to get more training data to other venomous taxa and make them available soon.
 Stay tune!

-**[Q4]** When was the Venomancer's Databases last updated?
+**[Q4]** When was the ToxCodAn's Databases last updated?
   - Our models and databases used for annotations were last updated in September 2020.